CristianBuca/MS4_MotoStyle/README.md

 ### **Floating Action Button**

 The floating action button at the bottom right hand side corner of the page changes based on the user's permissions.
-- For regular users and anonymous guests the FAB improves their user interaction with the site by providing a easy way to go back to the top of the page which can be invaluable on mobile devices to prevent long scrolling.
+- For returning users and anonymous guests the FAB improves their user interaction with the site by providing a easy way to go back to the top of the page which can be invaluable on mobile devices to prevent long scrolling.
 - For superusers the FAB changes to an expandable menu which provides links to the form for adding products to the store, link the administration portal created by Django as well as a back to top functionality.

 *User stories solved by this feature:*

-* 27 - As a super user, I want to add products to the store.
+* 26 - As a super user, I want to add products to the store.
-* 30 - As a super user, I want to access the administration portal.
+* 29 - As a super user, I want to access the administration portal.

 <details>
   <summary> (Expand) Floating Action Button </summary>